stephane/pylibmodbus/README.rst

 pylibmodbus
 ===========

-Python Interface for libmodbus written with CFFI.
+Python Interface for libmodbus written with ctypes.
 This libmodbus wrapper is compatible with Python 2 and Python 3.

 This wrapper is only compatible with libmodbus v3.1.2 and above.